jftung/the-pipe-strip/transcripts/first_draft.md

 spiritual, it is all here.

 But spirituality is not an easy thing to confront.
-You might find yourself able to wrap your mind around a simple math problem or a basic newspaper article, or, but intellect is much less subjective.
+You might find yourself able to wrap your mind around a simple math problem or a basic newspaper article, or [*sic*], but intellect is much less subjective.

 What is sprituality, and how have I found spiritual peace and serenity in